 "General Law T.C.A. § 5-9-407" 1981 Financial Management System T.C.A. § 5-21-111 thru 113 "1993 Local Option Budgeting Law T.C.A. § 5-12-212-213" 1957 Fiscal Act Private Act or Home Rule Metropolitan Charter Major Budget Category: Request by an Official or Department Head Must be in writing to county and each member of legislative body.
 A department head is entitled to a hearing before the legislative body in order to justify any proposed additional requests or budget estimates.
 T.C.A. § 5-21-111(f) Must be in writing to county and each member of legislative body.
 Follow provisions of General Law.
 Refer to enabling legislation to determine requirements specific to your government.
-If your county's Private Act or Home Rule charter does not provide budget amendment authority, you will need to determine if the county is authorized to make amendments under the General Budgeting Law.
-General laws for metro governments do not specifically address budget amendments.
-You should ensure that you have legal authority to amend the legal budget document.
-Major Budget Category: Form/Content of Amendment T.C.A. § 5-9-407(b) T.C.A. § 5-21-113(e) - above the line item category must be sent to the commission for approval.
-T.C.A. § 5-12-213(a)(3) Follow provisions of General Law Line Item Within a Major Category Cannot be previously disapproved by legislative body.
+If your county's Private General laws for metro governments do not specifically address budget amendments.
+You Major Budget Category: Form/Content of Amendment T.C.A. § 5-9-407(b) T.C.A. § 5-21-113(e) - above the line item category must be sent to the commission for approval.
+T.C.A. § 5-12-213(a)(3) Follow provisions of General Law Act or Home Rule charter does not provide budget amendment authority, you will need to determine if the county should ensure that you have legal authority to amend Line Item Within a Major Category Cannot be previously disapproved by legislative body.
 Specific requirements apply.
 The county should develop policies to ensure statute is followed.
 The budget committee, with the consent of any official, head of any department or division that may be affected, may make transfers and adjustments within the smallest budgetary itemization of any subdivision.
 Specific requirements apply.
 The county should develop policies to ensure statute is followed.
-Follow provisions of General Law T.C.A. § 5-12-110 Amendments as a Result of Local, State, or Federal Revenues Received in Excess of Estimates Used to Adopt the Budget Submitted to the budget committee for its recommendation to the county legislative body.
+Follow provisions of General Law T.C.A. § 5-12-110 the legal budget document.
+Amendments as a Result of Local, State, or Federal Revenues Received in Excess of Estimates Used to Adopt the Budget Submitted to the budget committee for its recommendation to the county legislative body.
 Approved by majority vote of legislative body.
 The requesting department must give written notice to the county mayor at least 7 days prior to consideration by legislative body.
 T.C.A. §5-12-212 Impoundment to Prevent a Deficit T.C.A. § 5-21-112(c)(1) T.C.A. § 5-12-215 Court Orders The county legislative body shall adopt any budget amendment necessary to implement such court order.
 T.C.A. § 5-21-110(d)(5) Amendments shall be made to comply with court orders.
 T.C.A. § 2-12-213(c)